Cancun Crime in 2026: Dangerous Areas, Cartels, and What Changed This Year

 When booking tours, most people are looking for the best deal.

-Scammers take advantage of this and will try to sell you tours for great deals.
-They will show you pictures of their ‘product’ whether it is a luxury yacht or flyer for a tour, and offer you a great deal if you pay in cash.
+Scammers take advantage of this and will try to sell you tours at great deals.
+They will show you pictures of their ‘product’, whether it is a luxury yacht or a flyer for a tour, and offer you a great deal if you pay in cash.

-Once you pay, this person will disappear and you will quickly realize that you were scammed and the person did not have the right to sell you a tour.
+Once you pay, this person will disappear, and you will quickly realize that you were scammed and that the person did not have the right to sell you a tour.

 You can also check out my favorite tours in Cancun in this detailed article.